python/cpython/Doc/library/unittest.mock.rst

         [call(), call(6)]

-Because of the way mock attributes are stored you can't directly attach a `PropertyMock` to a mock object.
+Because of the way mock attributes are stored you can't directly attach a :class:`PropertyMock` to a mock object.
 Instead you can attach it to the mock type object::

     >>> m = MagicMock()